rust-embedded/book/src/concurrency/concurrency.md

 This also brings up an important topic for concurrency in Rust: the [`Send` and `Sync`] traits.
 To summarise the Rust book, a type is Send when it can safely be moved to another thread, while it is Sync when it can be safely shared between multiple threads.
+In an embedded context, we consider interrupts to be executing in a separate thread to the application code, so variables accessed by both an interrupt and the main code must be Sync.

 [`Send` and `Sync`]: https://doc.rust-lang.org/nomicon/send-and-sync.html